stetsonbost/Structures/README.md

 For this project I will implement some of the data structures I have learned about from CS70 at HMC and Robert Sedgewick's *Algorithms in C++, Parts 1-4*.
 This project is only meant as an exercise for myself; I make no promise that all structures are correctly or efficiently implemented, but I'll try my best.

-I want to be able to add elements, delete elements, find elements, and iterate through each container, as well as other functionality.
+I want to be able to add elements, delete elements, and find elements, as well as other functionality that may depend on the type of container.

+So far, I've implemented the following data structures:
+  * Trees:
+    * Basic BST (Unbalanced) - *untested*
+  * Doubly-Linked List - *untested*

-I'm planning on implementing the following types of data structures:
+I'm planning on implementing the following data structures:
   * Hash Tables with the following collision resolution strategies:
     * Separate Chaining
     * Linear Probing
     * Quadratic Probing
     * Double Hashing
   * Trees:
-    * Basic (Unbalanced) BST
     * Random BST
     * Randomized BST
     * Splay BST